strayiker/webpack-config-stream/docs/API.md

 ### webpack.closest

-Finds closest `webpack.config.js` file and need to be used together with `webpack.watch`.
+Finds closest `webpack.config.js` file.
+Needs to be used together with `webpack.watch`.
 Can be piped.

 ### webpack.watch(options, callback)